RELAPSE PREVENTION PROGRAM

 Addiction is a chronic brain disease.
 With treatment and relapse prevention, many people can and do achieve long-term recovery.
 But like other chronic diseases, individuals who have struggled with addiction need to take care of themselves to stay healthy and sober.
 That means paying attention to their physical health, mental health, emotional well-being and their environment to avoid relapse.

-Bluff Plantation provides recovery planning and coaching to help those in recovery maintain sobriety for a lifetime.
+Bluff provides recovery planning and coaching to help those in recovery maintain sobriety for a lifetime.
 Our commitment to relapse prevention includes:

 - Helping patients develop coping skills, resilience and relapse prevention skills during treatment.